Why FAQs are important

-The process typically starts with a list of questions that everyone wants to know the answers to – how things are going to work, where to find things, why we are doing things etc. – and the project team sets about writing their own version of the answers, specific to their programme.
-It usually takes a while – because not all workplace solutions have been decided upon at the time when the FAQ list is first needed.
+The process typically starts with a list of questions that everyone wants to know the answers to – how things are going to work, where to find things, why we are doing things etc. – and the project team sets about writing their own version of the answers, specific to their program.
+It usually takes a while – because not all workplace solutions have been identified and agreed at the time when the FAQ list is first needed.

 Largely that’s okay, because the list will grow as more questions are raised, and over time it becomes more comprehensive.
-Guessing answers or saying what we think the answer should be is a dangerous business – its unwise to raise expectations only to dash them later.
+Guessing answers or saying what we think the answer should be is a dangerous business – it’s unwise to raise expectations only to dash them later.
 It damages integrity and threatens the trust that we are trying to build with those going through the change.
 And following several years of potential uncertainty around hybrid and work from home choices – we want to ensure that all information shared is accurate and approved.

 Does anyone read FAQs?

 Having spent many happy hours helping project teams to compile their FAQs and getting them published (either on an intranet or in hard copy) – we often find that people continue to ask the questions that are already in the FAQ list.
-Clearly people either don’t know the list exists, or don’t have the time or the desire to seek out the answers for themselves or have read the answer but don’t like it!
+Clearly people either don’t know the list exists, don’t have the time or the desire to seek out the answers for themselves or have read the answer but don’t like it!
 And as anyone involved in delivering change knows – people often need to have their questions answered several times before the message is received.

 Does that mean we shouldn’t bother compiling the list?
-It is after all time consuming in terms of resources and effort.
+It is time consuming in terms of resources and effort.
 In my experience, this isn’t a good reason for setting aside the FAQ idea.
-If nothing else it is an excellent discipline for achieving clarity and consistency about solutions, rationale, methods of operating etc. among the project delivery team.
+It is an excellent discipline for achieving clarity and consistency about solutions, rationale and methods of operating among the project delivery team.
 Without a robust set of authoritative answers, project teams can give inconsistent answers when asked a whole variety of questions.

 The FAQ is also a good way of sharing the answers with different workstream groups within the project team – so the IT experts understand how the catering offer is going to work; the FM experts understand how the Wi-Fi or technology solutions will work, everyone understands how the workplace management will operate, people know how hybrid working is intended to operate for individuals and teams – and hence there are more people able to answer the full range of questions.

 Why are questions so important during change?

-Although many people are troubled by the raising of often “tricky” questions – my view is that when people ask questions, it shows they are engaged.
+Although many people are troubled by the raising of often “tricky” questions – I think that when people ask questions, it shows they are engaged.
 People ask questions so they can:

 - make sense of the change by understanding it better